Woods and VMI host Presbyterian

 VMI Keydets (2-5) at Presbyterian Blue Hose (1-6)

 The Keydets are 0-3 on the road.
-VMI ranks fifth in the SoCon shooting 36.9% from 3-point range.
+VMI ranks second in the SoCon with 11.1 offensive rebounds per game led by Sean Conway averaging 2.6.

 TOP PERFORMERS: Winston Hill is scoring 11.7 points per game and averaging 4.7 rebounds for the Blue Hose.
-Marquis Barnett is averaging 1.0 made 3-pointers for Presbyterian.
+Crosby James is averaging 9.6 points and 2.3 rebounds while shooting 31.2% for Presbyterian.

 Woods is averaging 14.6 points for the Keydets.
-Sean Conway is averaging 13.4 points for VMI.
+Conway is averaging 13.4 points for VMI.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.